- 1. Introduction

-Bearing in mind the complexity of hoarding behaviour, especially the fact that it tends to be rooted in anxiety disorders, it is important that the approach taken to tackle the issues that the behaviour raises is humane.
+Bearing in mind the complexity of hoarding behavior, especially the fact that it tends to be rooted in anxiety disorders, it is important that the approach taken to tackle the issues that the behavior raises is humane.

-The person with hoarding behaviour may well not respond favourably to a simple clearance of their property.
+The person with hoarding behavior may well not respond favorably to a simple clearance of their property.
 Such action is likely to be extremely upsetting for them and will almost certainly exacerbate any mental ill health and add to their stress.

 Clearing items is unlikely to be a solution in the longer term.
 The way forward is by providing sensitive support and working with the person to make positive changes.
 Other agencies may also need to be involved (see section 12 below about multi-agency meetings and action planning).

 Every hoarding situation will be different, although there may be similarities.
 Staff need to consider the particular circumstances and individual views of the person with hoarding behavior, to develop a personalized and supportive approach to resolving the situation.
 Such an approach is most likely to achieve a positive outcome.